 Winfield-Mt.
 Union, IA- In a packed house at the Wolves Den, fans were gifted a rare postseason doubleheader between two teams that had gotten to know one another rather well.
 The golden opportunity came about how most things come about in the Midwest during the winter: a snowstorm had postponed the boys’ game between Winfield-Mt.
 Union and Burlington Notre Dame on Thursday.
-The only issue was the girls’ team for the Wolves were also supposed to play at home on Friday.
+The only issue was the girls’ team for the Wolves was also supposed to play at home on Friday.
 However, luck would shine down upon Southeastern Iowa as the girls were also supposed to battle against Burlington Notre Dame, so the doubleheader was set.

 Game one tip-offed at 6 pm, but before we get into the game it’s good to know the backstory.
 Winfield-Mt.
 Union came into the matchup with first year head coach and WMU alumnus, Mendy McCreight, at 20-1 with their lone loss coming against 12th ranked Mediapolis of Class 2A.
 The Wolves have not made it to state since 1998 when McCreight was playing for the team.
 To add some fuel to the fire, the Wolves’ postseason runs the last three years have been quashed by Burlington Notre Dame by an average of 36 points with the last two years ending in the same spot, the semifinals.